 Invest in the Food Industry with Food and Beverage ETFs

-ETFs can make your investing life a little easier, and there are quite a few out there to choose from.
-Many target either the food and beverage industry as a whole or specific types of food-related products.
+Exchange traded funds (ETF) can make your investing life a little easier, and there are quite a few out there to choose from.
+Many target either the food and beverage industry as whole or specific types of food-related products.

 Whether you have a sub-sector of the food industry in mind such as sugar or livestock, or if you want to give your portfolio general exposure to the food market, you have several options.
 You can target food-related commodity futures or a food industry index, or even companies involved with specific foods or beverages.
 With livestock ETFs, you're not only targeting meat products but non-food products like leather gloves.